dustinpfister/blog_posts/_posts/js-document-title.md

 ## 5 - Conclusion

 So the document title property is there for getting and setting the value of the title tag of an html document when it comes to client side javaScript.
 If you are wondering how to go about making some javaScript code that will display some kind of status info via a page title this is how.
-Also the title tag is a good way of know what will be going on with your javaScript code when a page becomes inactive.
+Also the title tag is a good way of know what will be going on with your javaScript code when a page becomes inactive, as there are only so many other ways of doing that sort of thing.

 ### 5.1 - Be mindful of making changes to the title with javaScript when it comes to search engines